-15.1 Materials:
+15.1 Permitted materials:

 - 15.1.1 The use of magnesium sheet less than 3mm thick is forbidden. - 15.1.2 No parts of the car may be made from metallic materials which have a specific modulus of elasticity greater than 40 GPa / (g/cm3).
-Tests to establish conformity will be carried out in accordance with FIA Test Procedure 03/02, a copy of which may be found in the Appendix to these regulations.
+Tests to establish conformity will be carried out in accordance with FIA Test Procedure 03/02, a copy of which A list of permitted materials may be found in the Appendix to these regulations.